 Any links to Amazon are affiliate links.

 I recently heard an analogy on potty training from Dr. Sears that really made a lot of sense to me.
-I don’t know a lot about him, but I know that he says plenty of things I don’t agree with; however, I thought this was a great analogy.
+I don’t know a lot about him, but I know that he says plenty of things I don’t agree with; however, I thought this was a great analogy and great advice.

 He said that potty training is just another skill for your child to learn and expect that there will be accidents.
-Think if any skill your child has learned up to this point.
+Think of any skill your little one has learned up to this point.
 Remember when he learned to eat from a spoon?
 Remember how messy he was?
 Remember how hard it was for him to get his food into his mouth?

 As I think of this analogy, I realize how large of a factor age will be in the number of accidents that occur.
 For example, the younger the child starts to walk, the more often he falls, while the older the child, the fewer falls.
 Kaitlyn didn’t fully decide to walk until she was 16 months old.
 By the time she did it, she rarely fell.
 Within weeks, she was running.